luoyuchen/dontry.github.io/_posts/2015-08-13-first-post.md

 ---
-layout: default
+layout: post
-title:hello world
+title:  First post
 ---

 -----

-####This is my first blog
+### This is my first blog

-I started this blog on 12/08/2015.
+I start this blog on 12/08/2015.

 This is really amazing.
 I can see my webpage everywhere.